hashicorp/waypoint/telemetry/README.md

 #### Observe traces in local Jaeger

 Wait a moment, then visit http://localhost:16686/.
 Observe that a service `waypoint` exists.
-Choose "Find Traces" with the waypoint service selected, and observe traces!
+Choose "Find Traces" with the Waypoint service selected, and observe traces!

 ![jaeger traces](images/jeager-traces.png)